AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 ![SQL VM Size Options](./media/virtual-machines-windows-portal-sql-server-provision/azure-sql-vm-choose-a-size.png)

-For production workloads, we recommend selecting a virtual machine size that supports [Premium Storage](/documentation/articles/storage-premium-storage/).
+For production workloads, we recommend selecting a virtual machine size that supports [Premium Storage](../../../storage/storage-premium-storage.md).
 If you do not require that level of performance, use the **View all** button, which shows all machine size options.
 For example, you might use a smaller machine size for a development or test environment.

-> [AZURE.NOTE]
+> [!NOTE]
-> For more information about virtual machine sizes see, [Sizes for virtual machines](/documentation/articles/virtual-machines-windows-sizes/).
-For considerations about SQL Server VM sizes, see [Performance best practices for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-performance/).
+> For more information about virtual machine sizes see, [Sizes for virtual machines](../../virtual-machines-windows-sizes.md).
+For considerations about SQL Server VM sizes, see [Performance best practices for SQL Server in Azure Virtual Machines](./virtual-machines-windows-sql-performance.md).
 >
 >